benfaerber/liquid-ml/README.md

 - assign
 - cycle
 - style
+- liquid tag, allowing you to write a block of liquid code without using `{% TAG_NAME %}`

 #### Filters
 - Most filters not explicitly labeled "Shopify" in the [Liquid Filter Docs](https://shopify.dev/api/liquid/filters) have been ported.
 A complete list can be viewed in `liquid_std/std.ml`